 For the most part he is based in Cyprus where he has been involved and participated in several research programmes/projects related to the marine ecosystem, collection and analysis of fishery and biological data, monitoring of non-indigenous species, evaluation of anthropogenic impacts, environmental monitoring and impact assessments, habitat mapping and baseline surveys, sustainable aquaculture development as well as actions related to the dissemination and increase of the public awareness on environmental issues.

 He holds good relationships with stakeholders, such as fishermen, aquaculture farmers, local and public bodies.
 He is a certified diver (FDI Free Diver, PADI Advanced Diver, PADI Deep Dive), boat captain, ceritified for offshore work (BOSIET with HUET and EBS training, and BOSIET with Compressed Air Emergency Breathing System), first-aid qualified while during his compulsory military service in Cyprus (2009-2011), he graduated first of the 70th Navy Seal school.
-In addition to his work at MER, he is also working part-time for the University of Plymouth (UK) as a research assistant while he is strongly participating in the Greek NGO iSea (Environmental Organisation for the Preservation of the Aquatic Ecosystems); being also a member of its Board for few months.
+In addition to his work at the UoP, he is working for the Cyprus SME Marine and Environmental Research (MER) Lab, while he is strongly participating in citizen-science projects of the Greek NGO iSea (Environmental Organisation for the Preservation of the Aquatic Ecosystems).

 His primary research interests include the blue growth development, marine conservation, citizen science, invasive alien species, ecology and social capital.

 Key publications are highlightedJournals